WiseLabCMU/Beluga-2.0/README.rst

 Build Configurations
 --------------------
 Before building your application, you need to set up your build configurations.
 There are two important build
 configurations: Beluga and `decawave_dwm1001_dev`_.
 The build configurations are listed below.
+To create these build configurations, open the nRF Connect Extension in VS code by pressing the icon or using the shortcut :kbd:`CTRL+ALT+N`

 decawave_dwm1000_dev
 ^^^^^^^^^^^^^^^^^^^^